-The #CircularCityChallenge is an excellent opportunity for teenagers between the ages of 14 and 18 to have a say in critical decisions that will shape the future of their urban communities.
-This challenge empowers young people like you to contribute to making the world a better place by proposing innovative and sustainable solutions that support a circular way of living.
-We urge you to identify the root causes of issues arising from climate change and social inequality and suggest sustainable ways to solve them using circular thinking.
+The #CircularCityChallenge is an excellent Circular thinking is a fresh perspective that opportunity for teenagers between the ages of has found its way into cities all across Europe, 14 and 18 to have a say in critical decisions that including Amsterdam and Barcelona.
+By adopting will shape the future of their urban communities. this approach, communities can tackle pressing This challenge empowers young people like issues such as pollution, climate change, and ecosystem destruction caused by the you to contribute to making the world a better place by proposing innovative and sustainable mismanagement of resources like food, energy, solutions that support a circular way of living. and consumer goods.
+There are six key actions We urge you to identify the root causes of that represent the core of circular thinking, which issues arising from climate change and social can be used to make cities more sustainable, more inequality and suggest sustainable ways to livable, more inclusive, and more future-proof. solve them using circular thinking.
+These six actions are explained on the next page.